 (c) any reasonable imitation of any such items or parts, or

-(d) anything or class of thin prescribed by the regulations.
+(d) anything or class of thing prescribed by the regulations.

 A statutory defence is set out in subsection 5 if the accused “establishes that the person had a reasonable excuse for the act or omission.”

 The lights detected by police are potentially capable of being a device.
 However, to satisfy the definition of insignia, they need to be “generally recognized as pertaining to the NSW Police Force or used by officers”.
 Without being turned on, they are merely a set of 12V lights.
 The colour of the pulsating strobe is not identifiable when the lights are off unless one relies upon the packaging.
 The globe and glass are a clear colour.
-Look at the photograph above – if you saw that item, you would not associate it with police duties.
 Unless the lights were turned on, or in use, they are incapable of being “generally recognized as pertaining to the NSW Police Force.”